 Highland Alcohol and Drugs Partnership (HADP) are committed to addressing stigma and discrimination experienced by people with drug and alcohol problems, and their families.
 One way we can all reduce stigma is by using People First language.
 This means we focus on the person first, rather than behaviour.

 We have developed a Language Matters Guide to highlight this easy way to support people with drug and alcohol problems.

-HADP try to share this message whenever we have a platform, here are some recent press examples:

-- Drug deaths in Highlands fell in 2023, according to new figures from National Records of Scotland.
-(Inverness Courier 20 August 2024) - HEALTH MATTERS: We can all help in the battle against drink and drugs harm.
-(Inverness Courier 21 September 2024)
+HADP try to share this message whenever we have a platform, here are some recent press examples: Drug deaths in Highlands fell in 2023, according to new figures from National Records of Scotland (inverness-courier.co.uk) and HEALTH MATTERS: We can all help in the battle against drink and drugs harm (inverness-courier.co.uk)

 In addition, HADP shares messages on Moray Firth Radio (MFR) at significant points in the year; over the summer in the run up to Recovery Month in September, and over the festive period.
 One of the messages is about Language Matters and Stigma.
 During the summer 2024 campaign, over 14,500 people listened to the Language Matters message.
 HADP have a People First Language Matters Partnership Pledge, an initiative to help reduce the stigma experienced by people; who have drug and alcohol problem(s), people in recovery and family members affected by problem drug and alcohol use.
-Details are on the Strategic Aims and Vision page of HADP's website.
+Details are on the main page of HADP's website.